ForgeRock/chrome-integration/README.md

 In the google admin tenant, go to security -> authentication, SSO with third party IDP.
 Enable it, and copy the SSO sign in URL from the ForgeRock hosted IPD as the sign in URL.

-In the google admin tenant, upload the certificate from google IDP.
+In the google admin tenant, upload the certificate from ForgeRock IDP.

 After setting up SAML, users can leverage authentication journeys in their flow.